fallen-icarus/cardano-swaps/OrderBookExample.md

 Sort the two assets in the trading pair lexicographically: the smaller asset is asset1 and the larger one is asset2.

-If ADA is part of the pair, swap it's policy id with "00" AFTER SORTING.
+If ADA is part of the pair, replace it's policy id with "00" AFTER SORTING.
 ```

 So unlike with One-Way swaps, the beacons for Two-Way swaps is independent of the swap direction.